 Physical Training Affects Mental Health

-Anyone who trains for health and longevity wants the mental benefit of physical training.
+Anyone who trains for health and longevity wants the mental health benefits of physical training.

 #1 – Progression of Integrated Movement with Resistance

 Movement variety amplifies physical and mental adaptation.
-Integrated full-body resisted movement patterns should be progressed unilaterally and bilaterally, contralaterally, and ipsilaterally.
+Integrated full-body resisted movement patterns should be progressed unilaterally, bilaterally, contralaterally, and ipsilaterally.

-The systemized progression of patterns should include static upper and lower body combinations, isometric and isotonic contractions.
+The systemized progression of patterns should include static upper and lower body combinations, isometric, isotonic and plyometric contractions.

 Different types and vectors of resistance should be employed to train movements through as many ranges of motion as practical.